Sports Funding Reports

 In 16/17 the funding allocation for the school was £9,255

 In 2017 the Government decided to increase the amount of Sports Funding for schools, although this may not continue in the long term.
-The allocation for 17/18 for the school was £18,630.
+The allocation since 17/18 for the school has been approximately £18,630.

 Physical Education at Four Marks CofE Primary School